bauer-alex/APCtools/paper/paper.md

 membership of an individual, shaped by similar socialization processes and historical experiences (cohort).

-The critical challenge in APC analysis is the linear dependency of the components age, period, and cohort (cohort = period - age).
-Flexible methods and visualization techniques are needed to circumvent this *identification problem*.
+The critical challenge in APC analysis is to deal with the perfect linear dependency of the components age, period, and cohort (cohort = period - age).
+As of this *identification problem*, the estimation of a linear regression model with all three components as individual main effects is only possible when imposing additional constraints in the estimation process, like restricting one main effect to zero [@yang_land_2013].
+Such explicit constraints, however, typically result in effect structures that are hard to interpret.
+Accordingly, flexible methods and visualization techniques are needed that rely on less restrictive assumptions to circumvent the identification problem.

 Several packages for APC analysis exist for the statistical software R.
 Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and